 • NATMI classes to obtain and retain certifications.

 • NCTA Safety & Human Resources Council statewide meetings are designed to provide professional networking, disbursement of safety information and forums with officials from FMCSA, NC State Highway Patrol and the NCDOT.

 • NCTA Technology & Maintenance Council offers hands on technical training at meetings across the state.

 A motor carrier hired for compensation, either directly or indirectly, for the transportation service provided.

 Private Motor Carriers

-Companies which produce, manufacture and/or supply products that are non-commercial transporation industry specific and which haul their products via their own fleet of trucks, whether the truck are leased or owned by the company.
+Companies which produce, manufacture and/or supply products that are non-commercial transportation industry specific and which haul their products via their own fleet of trucks, whether the trucks are leased or owned by the company.

 Companies involved in or responsible for the coordination or procurement of transportation services as the owner or shipper of cargo.